prakharm66/nand2tetrisproject/README.md

 # nand2tetris Project <br>

-It is inspired from the Modern Computer from First Principles: From NAND to Tetris Project Centered Course on Coursera Link To the website:<br>
+It is inspired from the Modern Computer from First Principles: From NAND to Tetris Project Centered Course on Coursera<br>
+Link To the website:<br>
 [https://www.nand2tetris.org](https://www.nand2tetris.org)